folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Finance: Assign acquisition units to new record.** This permission allows the user to assign acquisition units to the record when creating a new record.
 *   **Finance: Create allocations.** This permission allows users to create allocation transactions against budgets.
 Must include view and edit fund and budget permissions.
 *   **Finance: Create transfers.** This permission allows users to create transfer transactions against budgets.
 Must include view and edit fund and budget.
-*   **Finance: Execute fiscal year rollover.** This permission allows the user to execute fiscal year rollovers for funds.
+*   **Finance: Execute fiscal year rollover.** This permission allows the user to execute fiscal year rollover.
 *   **Finance: Manage acquisition units.** This permission allows users to change the assignment of acquisition units for the record when editing a record.
-*   **Finance: Manually release encumbrance.** This permission allows the user to release an encumbrance from a fund.
+*   **Finance: Manually release encumbrance.** This permission allows the user to release an encumbrance from a fund using the **Release encumbrance** action on the budget transaction log.
-*   **Finance: View fiscal year.** This permission allows searching and viewing of record and settings.
+*   **Finance: View fiscal year.** This permission allows searching and viewing of fiscal year records.
 *   **Finance: View fund and budget.** This permission allows the user to search and view funds and budgets.
 *   **Finance: View group.** This permission allows the user to search and view groups.
 *   **Finance: View ledger.** This permission allows the user to search and view ledgers.